 “You guess what, Andrew?”

+I need to come up with something real, something romantic, something she might believe.
 “Back then, I didn’t know how good I had it; I didn’t get the saying ‘The grass isn’t always greener on the other side.’
 I took us for granted.
 I took you for granted.
 Until I lost you.
 And it took me losing you to figure that out, and I don’t want to make the same mistake again.”

 Copyright (C) 2017 Andrew Chapin